EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 ## Investors' greed and consumers' ignorance are guilty of The AI bubble

 It is enough for a company to use AI to grant it with an unknown magic that makes it irresistible to the general public, and also to investors.
-And this for a simple reason: as a society we do not understand how AI works internally, we do not understand the statistics behind it and we endow it with the mysticism of magic.
+And this because a simple reason: as a society we do not understand how AI works internally, we do not understand the statistics behind it and we endow it with the mysticism of magic.
-Consumers, usually businesses, expect AI to reduce (or eliminate) the costs of hiring people and investors expect the investment of a lifetime.
+Consumers, usually businesses, expect AI to reduce (or eliminate) the costs of hiring people and investors expect to make the investment of a lifetime.

 ## AI fever and capital investment